Italian airport workers refuse to load arms for Ukraine

 The Italian government is on the front line in the proxy war fought on Ukrainian territory by the Russian army against the troops of the Zelensky government, which had been armed, trained and financed for almost a decade by the U.S. and NATO.

 Italy’s role has reached the point where the country is being increasingly excluded from the initiatives of the French-German axis that leads the European Union.
-These initiatives have aimed at trying to stem the crisis, recently materialized in a high-level discussion among French President Emmanuel Macron (EU president), German Chancellor [Olaf] Scholz and Chinese President Xi Jinping.
+These initiatives have aimed at trying to stem the crisis, recently materialized in a high-level discussion among French President Emmanuel Macron (current president of the EU Council), German Chancellor [Olaf] Scholz and Chinese President Xi Jinping.

 Media propaganda has pounded away, pushing an increasingly active Italian commitment in support of the Ukraine regime in Kiev.
 Leaders of Italy’s executive, headed by Prime Minister Mario Draghi, have ranted against Moscow.